- Qualifications: BMus (Hons) in Performance Voice - Victoria University of Wellington

 Paloma has studied voice with many different teachers and has a compilation of knowledge that encompasses many different styles of teaching.
 She is passionate about passing on her knowledge, and especially about helping people who have vocal problems.
 Paloma often helps singers prepare for professional auditions, conservatoire/university auditions and school exams.
 She has coached many professional singers including opera singers and professional recording artists.

 Common problems that Paloma helps singers with include: tongue and jaw tension, confusion over correct posture while singing, confusion over different breathing techniques, problems with clarity of diction, lack of resonance and voice projection.
 Paloma is very successful in helping people who can’t sing in tune, as well as helping experienced singers to use their voice with less tension and more control.
-Paloma has successfully helped singers recover from and overcome former technical problems such as vocal nodules.
+Paloma has successfully helped singers recover from and overcome former technical and health problems such as vocal nodules and polyps.

 I can't recommend Paloma [and the BVS] highly enough to anyone who is serious about learning to sing, whatever your level.
 She has done wonders for my singing technique and confidence; her lessons are relaxed yet informative and positive and I always come away feeling I'm improving.
 With a little under 2 years of tuition I'm singing things I never dared dream I could sing and have discovered a completely different side to my voice.
 I'm now attending a coaching course for professional opera singers and have been told (on very high authority) that I must have a great teacher!